xoofx/xoofx.github.io/resume.md

   several [unfinished musics](https://soundcloud.com/xoofx) around 2003 with Renoise.
 - **Philosophy**, read many authors after my world tour.
 One of my favorite philosopher is [Henry Bergson](https://en.wikipedia.org/wiki/Henri_Bergson)
 - **Hiking**, many during my world tour, at least one hike every month since then.
-- **Swimming**, with several competitions when I was younger and now more a casual swimmer
+- **Swimming**, with many competitions when I was younger and now more a casual swimmer